shivanirathore24/Learn-NodeJS/E-Commerce APIs/docs/MONGODB-WITH-NODEJS-I.md

     - Instead of querying both email and password directly, the system first retrieves the user by email.
     - Then, bcrypt.compare(req.body.password, user.password) is used to check if the entered password matches the stored hashed password.
     - If the comparison returns true, authentication proceeds; otherwise, it is rejected.
+    - After successful authentication, a JWT token is generated using jwt.sign(), where user._id (instead of result.id) is used as MongoDB stores the unique identifier as _id.
+Previously, result came from this.userRepository.signIn(), which checked both email and password together.
+Now, the process is split: first, fetch the user by email (user), then verify the password.
+Since result is no longer used, we correctly reference user._id to ensure the JWT contains the right user ID, preventing authentication errors.

 #### Why These Changes?
 1. bcrypt.hash() for Secure Storage: